-Our revenues from Technological Consulting Services for Smart Campus Solutions largely depend on the number of contracts we enter into with customers, and on our ability to customize our solutions in a cost-effective way.
+Our revenue from Technological Consulting Services for Smart Campus Solutions largely depends on the number of contracts we may enter into with customers, and on our ability to customize our solutions in a cost-effective way.
 Our "smart campus" related technological consulting service contracts are primarily on a fixed-price basis, which require us to perform services including project planning, project solution and design, data management application customization, installations of hardware equipment and components, integration of hardware and software application, and post-contract continuous maintenance support, based on the specific needs of each customer.
-For the fiscal years ended December 31, 2019 and 2018, we have successfully provided smart campus solutions to FMP and 22 other Chinese universities, including Strait College of Minjiang University, Capital Normal University, Beijing University of Chinese Medicine, University of International Business and Economics, Shougang Technician College, Beijing Institute of Technology, North China Electric Power University, University of Chinese Academy of Sciences, Beijing Advanced Technical School of Arts and Craft and China University of Mining & Technology (Beijing).
+For the fiscal years ended December 31, 2018 and 2017, we have successfully provided smart campus solutions to FMP and several other Chinese universities, namely Strait College of Minjiang University, Capital Normal University, Beijing University of Chinese Medicine and University of International Business and Economics.
+During the six months ended June 30, 2019, based on our experience and reputation, we have entered into additional smart campus solution contracts with a larger number of Chinese universities/ colleges, including Capital Normal University, Shougang Technician College, Beijing Institute of Technology, North China Electric Power University, University of Chinese Academy of Sciences, Beijing Advanced Technical School of Arts and Craft and China University of Mining & Technology (Beijing), etc., to provide smart campus solution consulting services to these universities/ colleges, including but not limit to internet network improvement, digital classroom solutions, and educational management system customization.
+Some of these new smart campus contracts have been executed, completed, and accepted by these universities/ colleges to help us generate increased revenue for the six months ended June 30, 2019, while some of the contracts are still in performance as of June 30, 2019 and we expect to generate increased revenue during the second half of fiscal year 2019 based on the progress of these projects.
+To manage and support our growth and profitability in this segment, we plan to enhance our operational, administrative and technological systems and our financial and management controls.
+If we cannot achieve these operational improvements, our financial condition and results of operations may be materially adversely affected.